 Hack and Slash

-Caim from Drakengard becomes the Heroic Mime when Functional Magic dissociates him from his voice in return for the allegiance of a powerful red dragon.
+- Caim from Drakengard becomes a heroic mime after the opening stage when Functional Magic dissociates him from his voice in return for the allegiance of a powerful red dragon.
 A fair trade-off, some would say.
-This carries over to the second game, where Caim is STILL mute - but the new protagonist, having made no such deal, talks quite frequently.
+This carries over to the second game, where Caim is still mute - but the new protagonist, having made no such deal, talks quite frequently.

 Light Gun Game